- About ISEV

 Publications - The Journal of Extracellular Vesicles is an open access journal, that serves as a forum for the exchange of data, ideas and information from all areas pertaining to the chemistry, biology and/or applications of extracellular vesicles, including microvesicles, exosomes, ectosomes, apoptotic bodies and other extracellular vesicles.

-Events - The ISEV Annual Meeting draws nearly 1,000 attendees, including top researchers in the field discussing the latest in exosomes and microvesicles.
+Events - The ISEV Annual Meeting draws nearly 1,000 attendees, including top researchers in the field discussing the latest in extracellular vesicles, exosomes, and microvesicles.

-ISEV also regularly holds regional workshops, providing local opportunities for to expand the field of microvesicle and exosome research.
+ISEV also regularly holds regional workshops, providing local opportunities for to expand the field of extracellular vesicles, microvesicle, and exosome research.
 For more information on our events, please view our event calendar.

 Education - In addition to our in-person events, ISEV has developed a MOOC (Massive Open Online Course) through Coursera.
 This course aims to provide the basic knowledge about extracellular vesicles (EV) a generic term including exosomes, microvesicles, microparticles, ectosomes, oncosomes, prostasomes, and many others.
 Click here to learn more about the ISEV MOOC.